-Mandatory reporting for charter vessels will improve the data available for management and stock assessment.
-Electronic reporting for the charterboat sector is expected to improve the accuracy and timeliness of data collection and allow fishery managers to better monitor landings and discards, and more accurately assess the impacts of regulations on the for-hire industry fishing in federal waters.
-Requiring reporting by vessels will prevent data gaps and missed information
+Mandatory electronic reporting for charter vessels is expected improve the data available for management and stock assessments, improve the accuracy and timeliness of data collection, and allow fishery managers to better monitor landings and discards, and more accurately assess the impacts of regulations on the for-hire industry fishing in federal waters.
+Requiring reporting by vessels could prevent data gaps and missed information

-Reducing the grace period in headboat reporting would have a positive effect to fish stocks by providing data to the Southeast Fisheries Science Center more quickly, which can reduce the likelihood of exceeding the annual catch limits, thus reducing the likelihood of overfishing.
-It will also reduce the recall period for those who wait until the deadline to report, which can improve data accuracy.
+Reducing the grace period for headboat reporting would have a positive effect to fish stocks by providing data to the Southeast Fisheries Science Center more quickly, which can reduce the likelihood of exceeding the annual catch limits, thus reducing the likelihood of overfishing.
+It would also reduce the recall period for those who wait until the deadline to report, which can improve data accuracy.

-How many charter vessels will be impacted and will there be a cost for doing this?
+How many charter vessels are expected to be impacted and would there be a cost for electronic reporting?

 There are currently 1,984 charter vessels in the South Atlantic with Federal For-Hire Permits.
-There are 75 headboats in the Southeast Region Headboat Survey, including 59 with some type of federal for-hire permit.
+There are also 76 headboats in the Southeast Region Headboat Survey, including 59 with some type of federal For-Hire permit.

-Cost: If you have a computer or access to a computer (for example in a library), it will only cost you the time to input the trip information.
-The South Atlantic Council is working on a pilot project, in cooperation with charter and headboat vessel operators, to develop user-friendly software to make it easy and quick to enter the proposed trip reports, and to enable data entry from a mobile device.
+Cost: If you have a computer or access to a computer (for example in a library), the only cost will be your time to input the trip information; this time is estimated to be approximately ten minutes.
+The South Atlantic Council is working on a pilot project, in cooperation with charter and headboat vessel operators, to develop user-friendly software to make it easy and quick to enter the proposed trip reports, and enable data entry from a mobile device.

-Actions in the For-Hire Reporting Amendment
+Summary of Actions in the For-Hire Reporting Amendment